On-Farm Summer Events

 Image

-Tues., 10/7 | High-impact Composting with Johnson-Su Mini-Reactors (Craftsbury Common)
+Tues., 10/7 | High-impact Backyard Composting (Craftsbury Common)

 Join us for a hands-on workshop at Sterling College where we'll set up compact Johnson-Su bioreactors—perfect for small-scale farms or backyard gardens.
 Johnson-Su compost is a high-fungal, static vermicompost known for enhancing soil biology, improving soil health, and boosting crop productivity.
 Learn how to build and use these bioreactors, and dive into the science behind why this method works so well.
+Each participant will bring home materials to create their own small Johnson-Su bioreactor.

 Image